Schoenberg correspondence for multifaced independence: Positivity

-One might think that the Schoenberg correspondence for dual semigroups follows trivially from Sch{\"u}rmann's Schoenberg correspondence for $*$-bialgebras \cite{Sch84} by application of the Lachs functor, but it is a bit more complicated than that: the natural transformation in the Lachs functor is not an algebra homomorphism, so there is no direct transfer of positivity properties!
+One might think that the Schoenberg correspondence for dual semigroups follows trivially from Sch{\"u}rmann's Schoenberg correspondence for $*$-bialgebras \cite{Sch85} by application of the Lachs functor, but it is a bit more complicated than that: the natural transformation $\sigma$ of the Lachs functor (Theorem~\ref{th:Lachs-functor}) does not fulfill any obvious compatibility with the internal multiplication (in particular, $\sigma\restriction B^d\sqcup B^d\colon B^d\sqcup B^d\to S(B^d)\otimes S(B^d)$ is not a $*$-homomorphism), so there is no direct transfer of positivity properties!
 Still, it is \emph{a} key tool in the proof of Sch{\"u}rmann and Vo{\ss}' Schoenberg correspondence for positive universal products with $m=d=1$ and it is \emph{the} key tool in the proof we will present for the general $m$-$d$-case.

-\begin{remark} Roughly speaking, the strategy of Sch{\"u}rmann and Vo{\ss} \cite{ScVo14} is to apply Lemma~\ref{main-lemma} (2) in order to reduce the Schoenberg correspondence on a complicated dual semigroup to the Schoenberg correspondence on a dual semigroup with primitive comultiplication; using Muraki's classification, it is known that Schoenberg correspondence holds in those cases by explicit construction of a L{\'e}vy process on a suitable Fock space via quantum stochastic calculus.
+\begin{remark} Roughly speaking, the strategy of Sch{\"u}rmann \& Vo{\ss} \cite{ScVo14} is to apply Lemma~\ref{main-lemma} (2) in order to reduce the Schoenberg correspondence on a complicated dual semigroup to the Schoenberg correspondence on a dual semigroup with primitive comultiplication; using Muraki's classification, it is known that Schoenberg correspondence holds in those cases by explicit construction of a L{\'e}vy process on a suitable Fock space via quantum stochastic calculus.
 Our strategy is to apply the same Lemma~\ref{main-lemma} (2) in order to reduce the Schoenberg correspondence for a complicated universal product to the Schoenberg correspondence for the tensor product.
 This has the huge advantage that the proof is then independent of classification results and specialized quantum stochastic calculi, which are not available in the multivariate setting. \end{remark}

 \begin{theorem} For an $m$-$d$-universal product $\odot$, the following implications hold:

 \end{theorem}

 \begin{proof} The first implication is trivial.
 For the second implication, let $\odot$ be an arbitrary half positive $m$-$d$-universal product and $\otimes$ the $m$-$d$-universal product given by componentwise tensor product (ignoring the faces), i.e.,